Little Venice is one of London’s not so secret gems – brimming with colourful houseboats and cute cafes. Time to discover more…

 Continue in the same direction, and then turn right onto the bridge close by.
 You’ll know you’re in the right direction as you should see Rembrandt Gardens on your right.
 If you continue on for another 150 feet or so, you’ll see the entry gate so you can explore the gardens.

 Once you’ve seen the gardens, turn back the way you’ve come and retrace your steps over the bridge.
-I’d suggest then turning left back onto Blomfield Road, so you can admire all the adorable boats on the other side of the river.
+We suggest then turning left back onto Blomfield Road, so you can admire all the adorable boats on the other side of the river.

 Just in front of Waterway Restaurant (a great lunch stop), the road curves right.
 Follow it around the bend and continue walking along it, past the roundabout until it ends.
 Here, turn right onto Warrington Crescent – the home of the famous Alan Turing Plaque and the end of the walking tour.
 If you continue on just a bit from here, you’ll find yourself at the Warwick Avenue Tube Station.